 Day 8 : Gualaceo & Chordeleg Tour

-After lunch, you return to Cuenca to do a final visit in a Nuns Convent.
-The Religious Art Museum of the Nun Convent is considered one of the best religious art museums in Ecuador, due to the quality and value of the works it possesses.
-Visiting its valuable samples you will admire the art and discover the faith of the Ecuadorian people.
-It will be a very interesting and unforgettable visit.
+Afterward, you will drive for about half an hour to Gualaceo, a town that has preserved traditional Andean characteristics and colonial architectural elements.
+It is an important area for folklore in Ecuador.
+The guide will suggest some restaurants for traditional lunch.
+After lunch, you will return to Cuenca for a final visit to a historic convent.
+The Religious Art Museum of the Nun Convent is renowned as one of the best religious art museums in Ecuador, celebrated for the quality and value of its collections.
+During your visit, you will admire various artworks and gain insight into the faith of the Ecuadorian people.
+It will be a fascinating and memorable experience.

 Overnight.